azimiHamid/C_plus_plus/README.md

 ## <code>#include</code> & <code>using</code> in C++ Vs. <code>import</code> in JavaScript

-- <code>#include</code>: In C++, it’s a preprocessing directive used to include code from another file.
+- <b><code>#include</code></b>: In C++, it’s a preprocessing directive used to include code from another file.
 This is like a direct code copy-and-paste, as the contents of the included file are inserted into the source file before compilation begins.
-- <code>using</code>: It helps to avoid prefixing with the namespace name every time you access a function or variable from that namespace.
+- <b><code>using</code></b>: It helps to avoid prefixing with the namespace name every time you access a function or variable from that namespace.
 It does not affect the inclusion of code but rather the visibility of names.
-- import: In JavaScript, it handles module imports, allowing you to use code from other files or libraries with a <code>runtime</code> mechanism.
+- <b><code>import</code></b>: In JavaScript, it handles module imports, allowing you to use code from other files or libraries with a <code>runtime mechanism</code>.
 It doesn’t involve copying code but linking/referencing modules.

-### What does mean runtime mechanism in 'JavaScript'
+### What does mean <u>runtime mechanism</u> in 'JavaScript'

 - <b>Module Loading</b>: When you use import, JavaScript loads the module or file at runtime (when the code is executed).
 This is different from compile-time inclusion, like #include in C++, where the code is directly copied into the source file before compilation.